stanislavkozlovski/postgres-queue-benchmarks/results/queue/README.md

 A simple Go benchmark that stress-tests PostgreSQL as a queue (insert + claim rows with `FOR UPDATE SKIP LOCKED`).

+## Design

+A simple design would use a `BOOLEAN is_read` field to denote whether a field is read or not.
+In my testing, I found this lowers performance.
+The EXPLAIN query shows that each read query starts paying a lot of latency to filter through many pages of already `is_read=true` rows.
+Vacuum apparently takes time to prune them away, and until it does - reads are slowed.

+A more performant approach is to delete rows once read.
+This keeps the table small and performant.
+Since we don't necessarily want to omit the data (some companies have a policy of never deleting, at least before a backup) - we will move the data to another table.

 ---

 ## 1. Prepare Environment